 Any Mac with OS 10.4.11 or higher, and any Windows computer with Windows XP, Vista or 7 can run the recorder.
 In addition, you should have 2 GB if free space on your hard drive for each hour of video you plan to record.

 By default, all users have two publishing profiles (places the system can publish to): Personal Vault Publishing and Departmental Vault Publishing.
 The first publishes to your personal folder on the Vault system (Vault is Pacific University’s web-based secure file storage and sharing system, accessed at vault.pacificu.edu, and every student has a 1 GB personal space and each faculty and staff member has a 2 GB personal space).
 The second can publish to any departmental folder that you may have access to.
 Before your recording can be successfully published to either of these locations, however, you must enter information for these profiles (see next question).

-Other publishing profiles are available by request, including to Pacific @ iTunes U channels you are the publisher for.
-Contact the TIC (see Contact Support) to request additional profiles.
+Other publishing profiles are available by request.
+Contact the Helpdesk (see Contact Support) to request additional profiles.

 How can I check on the status of my recording/publishing?

 If you log into relay.pacificu.edu with your PUnet username and password, and then click on Presentations, you can check on the status of all presentations.
 Use the pull down menu to choose between those presentations that need attention, those that are being uploaded, those being processed, those that have been completed, deleted or that have failed for some reason.
 Click on each presentation for more details and, if published, links to the published location.
 In addition, you will get an email when your recording is done being published.

 Can someone who doesn’t have a PUnet ID and password record?